Slow Fashion: The Next Big Trend Post Covid-19

 • Will avoid trends and follow personal style

-• Donating old garments to charity or textile recycling point
+• Donate old garments to charity or textile recycling point

 Retailers who plan to follow the path of slow fashion will:

-• Changing their clothing lines less often and producing and stocking less items
+• Change their clothing lines less often and produce and stock less items

 • Incorporate sustainable practices in their operations

 • Ensure that their entire supply chain works in a sustainable manner

 • Align products and services to reflect sustainable design